rmcomplexity/blog/_drafts/logging-with-django-and-docker.md

 article we'll go through some real world examples to better understand how can we setup and use logging with Python, Django and Docker.

-Logging is one of the best ways to keep track of what is going on inside your code while it is running.
-Python comes with a very powerful logging library but with great power things can start to get a bit complicated.
-On top of all the different things one can do with Python's logging library we also have to take into consideration other technologies used in a project such as Django and Docker.

-Most of the projects we work here at the [Texas Advanced Computing Center (TACC)][tacc] have multiple stakeholders.
-Metrics and reports are an imperative element for our stakeholders and we create some of these reports from our logs using [splunk][splunk].
-Let's start with a quick overview of Python's logging library.

 ## Logging With Python

 Following Python's philosophies the logging library can be easily used, for example: